 As the grand majority of people shop online these days, warehouse associates are more in-demand than ever.
 Even better, this job can evolve from an entry-level position to a managerial one in the long-term perspective.

-Have you ever been interested in pursuing a career in logistics and distribution, warehouse management, or becoming a certified forklift driver?
+Have you ever been interested in pursuing a career in logistics and distribution, operations management, warehouse management, or becoming a certified forklift driver?
 As a warehouse associate, all of these career paths are open to you.
 So are many others.
 All you have to do is land that first job.

 We’re here to help you by showing you how to write a cover letter.
 To do this, we’ve put together a list of helpful tips and included a sample cover letter for warehouse associate.